SaMnCo/docker-neuraltalk2/README.md

 # Deep Belief Container

-* Stored in armhf-deepbelief and on the hub samnco/armhf-deepbelief:latest

 ## What this container does

-This images is meant to run on a ARMv7 device such as a Raspberry Pi It provides a deep belief network to analyze the content of images.
+It provides a deep belief network to analyze the content of images.
 It is an implementation  of the work shared by https://github.com/jetpacapp

 When started, it will expose a web server on port 8000 that shares visualization of the images and their caption.
 Adding images is done by running the "run.sh" script with a path to an image.